tobua/instl/README.md

 ## React Native

 - Download and open XCode from App Store.
+If downloading the 7GB for the Simulator fails, it can be downloaded manually from the CLI in a more robust way with `xcodebuild -downloadPlatform iOS`.
 - The default Ruby version on macOS is quite outdated.
 Install [homebrew](https://brew.sh/) (make sure to add it to the PATH as described in the script output).
 Run `brew install rbenv ruby-build` to install the Ruby environment manager.
 Run `rbenv install -l` to list the newest stable release and install it with `rbenv install X.Y.Z` and apply it with `rbenv global X.Y.Z`.
 - Add the following lines with `sudo vim ~/.zshrc` to the file and restart the Terminal and then check if the switch was successful with `ruby --version`.